 You’re standing on the top of a mountain.
 The air is crisp, with a subtle breeze that embraces your face.
 All you see is blue and white: bluebird skies above you and pristine white, silky snow below you.
 A bird soars through the skies, circling to see your next move.
-You look around at the beauty and serenity of being above tree line, as you inch towards the edge of the cornice, testing the snow beneath you.
+You look around at the beauty and serenity of being above tree line, as you inch towards the edge of the cornice, testing the snow on the expert terrain beneath you.
 It’s perfect – not too firm, not too soft.
 You flex your knees as you contemplate the moment you will launch down the mountain and you anticipate the soft, supple landing as the phone on your desk rings.
 WAIT.
 REWIND.
 The phone on your desk rings???

 Uhm, you’re not on the top of the mountain, you’re at work?
 Bummer.
 Your office isn’t in Summit County?
 Major Bummer.
 But you’re daydreaming of this, aren’t you?
 Luck must be with you, as the best part of the ski season is still ahead at Breckenridge Ski Resort, and you have vacation days that are calling, dare I say shouting, your name.
 And is that a slight sniffle I hear that could warrant the use of your sick days?